C3VDv2 -- Colonoscopy 3D video dataset with enhanced realism: Technical Validation

-A comparative analysis of each video's quantitative and qualitative metrics revealed a strong correlation, as illustrated in Figure \ref{fig:technical_validation}b.
+A comparative analysis of each video's quantitative and qualitative metrics revealed a strong correlation, as illustrated in figure \ref{fig:technical_validation}b.
 We observed that most videos classified with a qualitative score of 1 exhibited higher quantitative alignment scores compared to those classified as 3.
 However, some Score 1 videos demonstrated low quantitative scores, often due to the presence of very few edges.
-In such cases, even minor misalignments within a subset of edges result in a notable decrease in the quantitative metric.
+In such cases, a minor misalignment of the few existing edges can disproportionately lower the score, even when the overall registration is qualitatively excellent.
 Conversely, videos classified as Score 2 or 3, which exhibited high quantitative scores, generally maintained good alignment for most edges.
 However, they were categorized as Score 2 and 3 due to phantom deformations, which affected only a small subset of edges, thus allowing the quantitative score to remain high.
 Figure \ref{fig:technical_validation}c shows the distribution of challenging scenarios across different scores.